6. Fair Value

 Deferred purchase price liabilities

-These liabilities are measured based on the estimated amount of indemnified claims associated with the acquisition of certain assets and liabilities from AAG/Bloom, and the closing market price of the Company’s publicly-traded stock on the applicable date of the Consolidated Statements of Financial Condition.
+These liabilities are measured based on the estimated amount of indemnified claims associated with the AAG Transaction and the closing market price of the Company’s publicly-traded stock on the applicable date of the Consolidated Statements of Financial Condition.
+Refer to Note 3 - Acquisitions for additional information.

 Level 3